Leiognathidae

-Leiognathidae, the ponyfishes, slipmouths or slimys / slimies, are a small family of fishes in the order Perciformes.
-They inhabit marine and brackish waters in the Indian and West Pacific Oceans.
+Leiognathidae, the ponyfishes, slipmouths or slimys / slimies, are a small family of fishes in the order Acanthuriformes.
+They inhabit marine and brackish waters in the Indo-Pacific.
 They can be used in the preparation of bagoong.

 Characteristics

-Ponyfishes are small and laterally compressed in shape, with a bland, silvery colouration.
+Ponyfishes are small and laterally compressed in shape, with silvery colouration.
 They are distinguished by highly extensible mouths, and the presence of a mechanism for locking the spines in the dorsal and anal fins.
 They also possess a highly integrated light organ in their throats that houses symbiotic bioluminescent bacteria that project light through the animal's underside.
 Typically, the harbored bacterium is only Photobacterium leiognathi, but in the two ponyfish species Photopectoralis panayensis and Photopectoralis bindus, Photobacterium mandapamensis is also present.
 Two of the most widely studied uses for luminescence in ponyfish are camouflage by ventral counterillumination and species-specific sexual dimorphism.

 The light organ systems of ponyfishes are highly variable across species and often between sexes.

 Taxonomy

-Leiognathidae is classified within the suborder Percoidei by the 5th edition of Fishes of the World, but they are placed in an unnamed clade which sits outside the superfamily Percoidea.
-This clade contains 7 families which appear to have some relationship to Acanthuroidei, Monodactylidae, and Priacanthidae.
-Other authorities have placed the family in the order Chaetodontiformes alongside the family Chaetodontidae.
+Leiognathidae was classified within the suborder Percoidei by the 5th edition of Fishes of the World, but it was placed in an unnamed clade outside the superfamily Percoidea.
+This clade contains 7 families which appeared to have some relationship to Acanthuroidei, Monodactylidae, and Priacanthidae.
+Betancur-Rodriguez et al. (2017) placed the family in the order Chaetodontiformes alongside the family Chaetodontidae.
+More recent classifications place Leiognathidae and the other aforementioned families in the order Acanthuriformes.